 Managed Endpoints

 The Endpoints view lists all devices connected to your Action1 account.
-You’ll see all networked endpoints, with their connectivity and patching status as well as support information such as the operating system (including Windows 10 and Windows 11 build version), the last logged-on user, pending reboot, status, detected vulnerabilites, and missing updates.
-The ability to add comments and rename endpoints comes in handy if you need an easier way to navigate around numerous endpoints.
-Leverage filtering to locate endpoints faster, you can filter out endpoints by their patching status, OS, connectivity status, etc.
+You can see all networked endpoints, their connectivity and patching status, as well as the operating system (including Windows 10 and Windows 11 build version), the last logged-on user, pending reboot status, detected vulnerabilities, and missing updates.
+Within this view, you can add comments, rename endpoints, and use filtering to locate required endpoints – for example, you can filter endpoints by their patching status, OS, connectivity status, and so on.

-On top of that, you can start a remote desktop session, push updates to workstations and servers, install or uninstall software, run scripts, and so much more right from the Endpoints page.
-Select an endpoint and click on the action button on top of the page or invoke Actions next to the endpoint name and select an operation.
+On top of that, you can start a remote desktop session, push updates to workstations and servers, install or uninstall software, or run scripts directly from the Endpoints page.
+For that, select an endpoint and click on the action button on top of the page, or invoke Actions next to the endpoint name and select an operation.
 Create automations to run these actions regularly.

-If you have several organizations, you can switch from one organization to another and the endpoints list will change accordingly.
-For your convenience, Action1 allows creating custom groups and adding endpoints there to further arrange endpoints within the organization.
+If you have several organizations, you can switch from one organization to another, and the endpoints list will change accordingly.
+In addition, you can create custom groups and populate them with endpoints.

 Learning More about Your Endpoints